Why Didn't They Ask Evans?: Plot summary

 Frankie meets two neighbours of the Bassington-ffrenches – Dr Nicholson, who runs a local sanatorium, and his younger wife, Moira.
 Investigating in the grounds at night, Bobby encounters a woman who says that she fears for her life; she is the woman whose photograph Bobby found in the dead man's pocket.
 Several days later, Moira Nicholson turns up at the local inn where Bobby stays in his disguise as Frankie's chauffeur.
 She says her husband is trying to kill her and says she knew Alan Carstairs before her marriage to the doctor.
 Moira suggests that Bobby and Frankie ask Roger if he took the photograph from the body of the dead man.
 Roger admits that he took the photo, recognising Moira and wanting to avoid scandal for her.
 Frankie leaves after Henry Bassington-ffrench is found dead in his home, an apparent suicide.

 Interested in the will of the late John Savage, Frankie consults her family's solicitor in London and learns that Carstairs had consulted him too.
 Savage was staying with Mr and Mrs Templeton when he became convinced he had cancer, although one specialist told him he was perfectly well.
 When he died by suicide, he left in his will some donations to charity and seven hundred thousand pounds to Mrs Templeton, who has apparently since left Britain.
 The will was signed by two witnesses - the cook and the gardener of the Templeton's residence - as well as the lawyer, so there was no doubt about its correctness; Carstairs was on their trail when he was killed.
-Bobby is kidnapped while checking and lurking at the Grange and Frankie is lured to the same isolated cottage by Roger disguised as Dr Nicholson.
-They turn the tables on him with the timely arrival of Badger Beadon and find a drugged Moira in the house.
+Bobby is kidnapped while checking and lurking at the Grange; Frankie is lured to the same isolated cottage by Roger disguised as Dr. Nicholson, where she is captured and tied up with Bobby in the attic.
+Bobby and Frankie are rescued by the timely and unexpected arrival of Badger Beadon, and they turn the tables on Roger; they also find a drugged Moira in the house.
 When the police arrive, Roger has escaped.

 Bobby and Frankie trace the Templetons' former cook and gardener, witnesses to John Savage's will.
 Mr Templeton is also known as Mr Leo Cayman.
 The cook says that Gladys, the parlourmaid, was not asked to witness the will, made the night before Savage died.
 Frankie realises that the cook and gardener did not see Mr Savage before the signing, while the parlourmaid did and would have realised that it was Roger in the "deathbed" who wrote the will and not Mr Savage.
 The parlourmaid is Gladys Evans, hence the reason for Carstairs' question, "Why didn't they ask Evans?"